-- a) Be a member of a recognised professional association undertaking surveying services in the residential housing sector (e.g., RICS, RPSA, etc). - b) Hold relevant Professional Indemnity insurance. - c) Only work within their competency. - d) Use the Standard Template Pre-Completion Inspection Checklist.
+- a) be a member of a recognised professional association undertaking surveying services in the residential housing sector (e.g., RICS, CABE, RPSA, CIOB, ICWCI, etc). - b) hold relevant Professional Indemnity insurance. - c) only work within their competency. - d) use the Standard Template Pre-Completion Inspection Checklist.

 The Developer should take into consideration the relevant needs of all site visitors when making the decision as to whether access is suitable and safe.

-The Developer may accompany the Customer (or their representative) during the inspection.
+The Developer may accompany the suitably qualified inspector during the inspection.